 If we have found a match for your egg donation, it may be necessary to synchronize your ovarian stimulation cycle with the cycle of the intended mother.

-The final stage of ovarian stimulation begins with a hormone injection, or “trigger shot”, which starts the final stage of egg maturation and prepares the body for egg retrieval.
+The final stage of ovarian stimulation begins with a hormone injection, or what’s also called a “trigger shot”, which starts the final stage of egg maturation and prepares the body for egg retrieval.

 The egg retrieval is a minor surgical procedure and usually takes around 15 to 20 minutes from start to finish.
 You will be placed under an anesthetic during the entire procedure, so you will not experience any discomfort or pain.